-This Hot Fudge topping is one of my favorite indulgent treats to serve with Ice Cream.
+This Marshmallow Hot Fudge Sauce topping is one of my favorite indulgent treats to serve with Ice Cream.
 This rich creamy hot fudge sauce is made even better with soft fluffy marshmallows.
-Serve This Marshmallow Hot Fudge on Madagascar Vanilla Bean Ice Cream for a great flavor sensation!

 We appreciate your support